johnreynolds3d/NeuralNet/README.md

 ## Credits

-This is a work in progress, based on Penny de Byl's fabulous https://www.udemy.com/course/machine-learning-with-unity/
+This project is based on Penny de Byl's fabulous https://www.udemy.com/course/machine-learning-with-unity/

 ## Built with